BKK-WeSpace/WeSpace-backend/README.md

+# **For the hackathon, this repo has been made a part of the frontend repository: https://github.com/BKK-WeSpace/tree-population**

 # Getting Started

 ## For now, if you POST to /trees, you'll get the position of 5 random trees in the lumpini park.
 This is just help integrating with the frontend.